Ross University School of Veterinary Medicine: Academics

 The university’s DVM curriculum follows models used in U.S. veterinary schools.
 It covers seven semesters in St. Kitts, followed by a year of clinical education at one of the more than 20 AVMA-accredited veterinary schools in the United States or at the AVMA-accredited Atlantic Veterinary College in Canada.
 The preclinical program includes a series of "introduction to clinics" courses that provide small-group instruction and hands-on animal experience through community practice, ambulatory practice, or working with university owned herds of cattle, horses, donkeys, and sheep.

-Research

-The school has established four Research Centers, each relevant to the concept of One Health in developing or tropical countries.
-The centers are: